LukasMurdock/LukasMurdock.github.io/_posts/2023-01-25-mu-capstone.md

 [Interact for Health](https://interactforhealth.org/) focuses on reducing tobacco use, addressing the opioid epidemic and ensuring that children have access to health care through school-based health centers.
 They are an independent foundation that serves 20 counties in Ohio, Kentucky and Indiana.

+August 22, 2019: [Survey by Miami U. will connect addicts with recovery options](https://www.daytondailynews.com/news/first-its-kind-survey-miami-will-connect-addicts-with-recovery-options/r5qInvsmJKGLL2skFFaWlJ/), funded by Interact for Health.

 M. Cameron Hay, Professor of Anthropology at Miami University, and Abbe Lackmeyer prepared the report “[Recovery Housing Gap Analysis](https://www.interactforhealth.org/upl/media/recovery_housing_gap_analysis.pdf)” for Interact for Health on April 30, 2020.

 A proposal was made in 2021 to the ODHE ([Ohio Department of Higher Education](https://highered.ohio.gov/about)).